Nerudas/pkg_companies/README.md

 * **Companies Component**
 Component for creating Companies section on the site

+* **Companies - Administrator Module**
+Module for displaying information about companies in the admin panel

 * **Companies - Latest Module**
 Module for displaying the latest companies